5 keys to boosting student retention

 One vice president for academic advising at Kennesaw State University polled students who weren’t returning, and one third responded with concerns about registration restrictions for parking tickets, not enough courses they need and glitches about majors and prerequisites — problems that the university could often easily spot and fix with more personal interaction.
 Gallup research has found that colleges should have six “strengths-based touch points” for students built into their systems.

-Georgia State University, faced with a diverse and less affluent student body and shrinking state support, nonetheless, raised its retention rate by 22% primarily by offering struggling students supports that include peer monitoring and identification of problem areas through data analysis.
+Georgia State University, faced with a diverse and less affluent student body and shrinking state support, nonetheless, raised its graduation rate by 22 percentage points primarily by offering struggling students supports that include peer monitoring and identification of problem areas through data analysis.
 Other colleges have used approaches that touch all students, including more one-on-one contact with faculty members offering longer office hours, learning communities and recognition of any staff member who makes students feel welcomed.

 Use of data is increasingly popular to improve retention, including at Temple University, which offers students a more sophisticated “roadmap” report card with their strengths and challenges, and the University of Nevada, where one campus regularly uses data to spot struggling students.